Cape House Restaurant

 Down East Coffee Roasters is owned and operated by a family of entrepreneurs.
 Since 1996, they have been providing friendly service and extraordinary coffee to businesses across Canada from their Notre-Dame-Kent location.
 They recently opened a new roasting house in Moncton, at the corner of St George Blvd and Mount Royal, and invite you to drop by either location.

 Shepody Pheasant Preserve

-Lynn and Claude Dixon are native New Brunswickers who, with their five children have been running a family cattle farm since 1975.
+Lynn and Claude Dixon are native New Brunswickers who, with their five children, have been running a family cattle farm since 1975.
 The plan for Shepody Pheasant Preserve came about in 1989 and opened that year with three hunting zones and 500 birds.
-Since then, the reserve has grown and also provides eggs turkeys and pheasants to local business and markets.
+Since then, the reserve has grown to also provide eggs, turkeys and pheasants to local businesses and markets.

 Tansy Lane Herb Farm

 Inspired by generations of her family who farmed the land at Cape Enrage, Carole Coleman (Milburn) opened Tansy Lane Herb Farm in Albert Mines in 2000.
-She started making products with the fruit and wild plants of the area.
-The business has expanded to fill a quaint shop in her 1870's farmhouse with all her natural products.
+She started making products with the fruit and wild plants of the local area.
+The business has expanded to fill a quaint shop in her 1870's farmhouse where you can find all of her natural products.
 Her teas have become an ever expanding line.

 Fundy Fishing Industry

-With a fleet of 17 boats, and a village population of just over 300 people, the fishing community is a driving force behind Alma.
-Although the fishing season for both Scallop and Lobster are limited to months and
+With a fleet of 17 boats, and a population of just over 300 people, the fishing community is a driving force behind the village of Alma.
+Although the fishing season for both Scallop and Lobster is limited to months and

 sometimes weeks the crew works all year round.
 Meeting regulations and quotas these fish are brought ashore and sold throughout the village or shipped along the eastern seaboard.
 Fishing here is some of the best in the Maritimes so try some today.